example42/psick/README.md

 # example42 Puppet modules

-A selection of Puppet modules and a control-repo featuring:
+A selection of Puppet modules and control-repo featuring:

-  - Control repo code optimised for Puppet 4
+  - Control repo code optimised for Puppet 4 (earlier versions not supported).

-  - Modules code optimised for Puppet 4 and compatible with earlier versions
+  - Modules code optimised for Puppet 4 (WIP)

-  - Roles and profiles layout
+  - Roles and profiles approach, with roles defined via hiera (by default)

   - Usage of example42 and third party modules